Lionk-Framework/Lionk/docs/userGuide/userGuide.md

 File Selection: Begin by clicking the BROWSE button to open the file explorer.
 Navigate to the directory where your plugin .dll file is located, select it (e.g., Lionk.TestComponent.dll), and click Open.

-Once the plugin is loaded, it will appear in the list of active plugins, displaying key details such as the name, version, and author of the plugin.
+**Plugins dependancies:**

 ![](pluginsAfterImportation.png)

 ![](pluginsDependancies.png)

+Once the plugin is loaded, it will appear in the list of active plugins, displaying key details such as the name, version, and author of the plugin.

 After the plugin is loaded, you can click on the SHOW DEPENDENCIES button to see a list of all the dependencies associated with the plugin.
 This section provides a detailed view of the required libraries and their specific versions, ensuring that all necessary components are present.